lando/transfer-issue-action/README.md

 A GitHub Action for transferring issues between github repos.
 It also has the ability to do the following:

 * Optionally create a stub issue in the original issue that is closed and locked.
 This allows for a better user experience when search for issues in the old repo.
-The stub message will have the following message attached to it as well:
+The stub issue will have the following comment attached to it as well:
   ```
   @issue-author this is a stub issue that has been created as a placeholder in this repo.

   Your original issue has been moved to link-to-transferred-repo-issue
   ```
-* Optionally create labels from a file and add the labels the transferred issue.
+* Optionally create labels from a file and add the labels to the transferred issue.
 * Optionally map the triggered label to a file of keyed repos to send the issue to.

 ## Inputs